 Part I: Bangkok to northern Thailand

-Unlike most other itineraries, I recommend only a brief stop in Bangkok initially, as you’ll be coming back there anyway.
-If you haven’t been to a city like Bangkok before, it can be a bit of a shock to the senses.
-Many travelers appreciate Bangkok much more on a second visit.
+Just one warning: if you haven’t been to a city quite like Bangkok before, it can be a bit of a shock to the senses!

 2. Bangkok > Sukhothai (1 day)

-Spend a day exploring the temple ruins of Sukhothai, then stay the night there or head on straight on to Chiang Mai.
+Spend a day exploring the temple ruins of Sukhothai, then stay the night there or head on straight to Chiang Mai.

-3. Sukhothai > Chiang Mai (4 days)
+3. Sukhothai > Chiang Mai (3+ days)

 Chiang Mai may be Thailand’s second-biggest city, but it’s way more relaxed than Bangkok.
 It’s also very cheap, with some of the best-value accommodation around.

-4. Chiang Mai > Pai or Mae Hong Son (4 days)
+4. Chiang Mai > Pai or Chiang Dao (3+ days)

 5. (Optional) Chiang Rai (2 days)

 Chiang Rai is a smaller city than Chiang Mai and makes for another good base for temple visits, trekking, and bicycle rides around the area.
-It’s a nice add-on if you have some time available.
+It’s a nice add-on if you have some time available!
 There are some good things to do in Chiang Rai province, such as making a day-trip to the hilltop town of Mae Salong.

 Part II: Bangkok & Andaman Coast